 There will more than likely be other guests heading to and from the walkway when you get to this point.
 I’m saying this because if you have stayed at Grand Floridian before, you probably haven’t had much reason to walk this far over.
 Unless your room was located on the far side of the water, it faces out to the Disney monorail like in the photo below.

 We have finally made it over to the new walkway.
-So naturally, if you are staying at Grand Floridian (review), this will greatly benefit your vacation.
+So naturally, if you are staying at Grand Floridian, this will greatly benefit your vacation.
 You no longer have to worry about waiting on any form of transportation to get to and from Magic Kingdom.

-For me, the greatest plus will be when you are leaving Magic Kingdom at closing.
+For me, the greatest plus is when leaving Magic Kingdom at closing.
 Think about all those crowds trying to get back to a resort or the Transportation and Ticket Center.
 You’ve waited in line all day long, and now you are exhausted with worn-out children clinging to your side.
 Or maybe you are just exhausted.

 Once you reach the outer edge of the Grand Floridian, you’ll begin to see the walkway to Magic Kingdom in the distance.